roots/docs/trellis/ssh-keys.md

 The example above also demonstrates the option of creating `another_user` whose primary group is `some_group`, but who is also in `some_other_group`, and who has public SSH keys for `swalkinshaw`.

-## Cloning Remote Repo Using SSH Agent Forwarding
+## Cloning remote repo using SSH agent forwarding

 All the SSH connections discussed above apply to Trellis connecting from your local machine to your server.
 It is a different type of connection, however, when Trellis clones a remote private repo during deployment.
 In this case, your remote server is allowed to forward your local machine's SSH credentials to the remote repo to authorize the connection.